SAP-docs/preview.developer.concur.com/src/api-reference/common/connection-requests/connection-requests-resource.markdown

 ## Retrieve Connection Requests

-This method returns a page of connection requests to the partner app, limited by the `limit` request parameter. **Each call will return a new page of results**.
+This method returns a page of connection requests to the partner app, limited by the `limit` request parameter and the beginning of the page defined by the `offset` request parameter. **Each call will return a new page of results**.
 If you do not process these results (put back a status), they will only be returned in future requests after 24 hours - see the [Connection Request Lifecycle](#connection-request-lifecycle).

 ### Request